 Master of Science (SM)

 In most subjects the SM degree is awarded for the successful completion at Harvard of eight semester-length (i.e., 4-unit) courses comprising an integrated program of both depth and breadth.
 The program is developed in consultation with a field advisor and must be approved by the Committee on Higher Degrees (CHD).
 Students are expected to take as many of the courses as possible from the 200-level courses offered by SEAS.
 At least four of the eight must be SEAS courses, and a maximum of three 100-level courses may be substituted for 200-level offerings with CHD approval.
-Depending on the subject of the degree, one 299r course may be included if a core exists of at least five other 200-level technical courses.
+(Note that the CHD only rarely approves SM course plans with three 100-level courses; having fewer is preferred.)
+A core of at least five SEAS or FAS 200-level technical courses is expected.
+Depending on the subject of the degree, one 299r, seminar, or other non-technical course may be included with CHD approval.
 Course selection for students in the MS/MBA program is more constrained than in other subjects.
 The SM in Data Science requires successful completion of twelve appropriate semester-length courses at Harvard.

 Only letter-graded courses may be included in the program.
 All courses must be passed with a grade of C or better, and a B or better average grade must be maintained.
-Detailed requirements are available in the Policies of the CHD document.
+Detailed requirements are available in the SEAS graduate policies pages.

 No thesis, foreign language, or general examination is required.
-A thesis option is possible, although not in Data Science nor in the MS/MBA program.
+A thesis option is possible, although not in CSE nor in the MS/MBA program.
+The masters thesis is not recommended for AB/SM students.

-Advanced standing undergraduates in Harvard College may apply for admission to the AB-SM program (see the section "AB-AM, AB-SM Programs") for the fourth year and are subject to the SM requirements described in the Policies of the CHD document.
-The SM in Data Science is not available to AB-SM students.
+Undergraduates in Harvard College may apply for admission to the AB/SM program (see the section "AB/AM, AB/SM Programs") for the fourth year and are subject to the SM requirements described in the the SEAS graduate policies pages.
+The SM in Data Science is not available to AB/SM students.

 Master of Engineering (ME)